Doka LCA - Environmental Humour

 • "Unfortunately, there is no way NOx emissions of power plants can be reduced."

 Dr. Josef Vogl, head of the Department of Environmental Technology of the Environmental Protection Agency of Bavaria, in a congressional hearing in 1982.
-This was at a time when Japan had over 175 power plants with DeNOx catalyst operational, which were based on originally German patents developped in the 1960s.
+This was at a time when Japan had over 175 power plants with DeNOx catalyst operational, which were based on originally German patents developed in the 1960s.

 • "America has not led but fled on the issue of global warming."